LordIdra/networklib/README.md

 + Added 4 bit and gate dataset
 + Added simple 4 bit and gate DNN demonstration (needs improvement)
 + Changed DNN file to use 'set_inputs' and 'set_targets' independently

+`0.0.3`
++ Added handwriting demonstration file (note you will need to download the dataset independently as it is 107 megabytes (Note that I wasn't able to achieve above 75% accuracy with this, probably due to my computer being too slow.
+It serves more as a test to see if the main algorithm is working properly)